How to pair Apple AirPods with your PC

-It took you all of three seconds to pair your AirPods with your iPhone ($1,829.00 at Apple) and the rest of your Apple devices.
-Pairing your AirPods with your Windows 10 PC requires a few extra steps, but shouldn't take more than a minute.
+It took you all of three seconds to pair your AirPods with your iPhone ($1,188.00 at Amazon.com) and the rest of your Apple devices.
+Pairing your AirPods with your Windows 10 ($92.99 at Amazon.com) PC requires a few extra steps, but shouldn't take more than a minute.

 Pair AirPods with PC